 While Kansas City entered the year as the prohibitive favorite to win the Super Bowl at West Virginia sportsbooks, things aren’t going exactly to plan.

-The Chiefs actually lost two of their first three outings, but appeared to get things on track last week against Philadelphia.
+The Chiefs lost two of their first three outings but appeared to get things on track last week against Philadelphia.

 Buffalo also didn’t look spectacular out of the gate.
 It dropped its opener to Pittsburgh and didn’t look particularly sharp.

-Since then, the Bills look great.
+Since then, the Bills have looked great.
 They’ve earned three straight victories, including two shutouts where they won by at least 35 points.

 Let’s take a deeper look at this crucial AFC tilt and breakdown the odds available at WV online sportsbooks.